Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 <p>
     While I liked the idea of being able to integrate security-issues checks with my
     <abbr title="Continuous Integration">CI</abbr> system, I didn't like the fact that it was still possible to install
     and run harmful software before running those checks.
-I also didn't like having to install and run an additional CLI tool for something that composer could provide out of the box.
+I also didn't want to install and run an additional CLI tool for something that composer could provide out of the box.
 </p>